UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 - Ability to edit any module

 **Volunteers**
-- Can view registration, mail, and check in check out pages within Volunteer module
+- Can view registration, check in check out, and join activities within Volunteer module
 - Can fill out the registration form

 ## Third Party Integration